Existence of Richter-Peleg Representation for General Preferences: Applications

-Identifying the class of preorders with a Richter-Peleg representation is important because optimal behavior according to such preorders can be characterized by scalar optimization.
+Identifying the class of preorders with a Richter--Peleg representation is important because optimal behavior according to such preorders can be characterized by scalar optimization.

-In the theory of choice under risk, it has been long known that every lottery that maximizes a DMO preference over a polytope\footnote{A \textit{DMO preference} is a preorder over a set of lotteries that satisfies continuity and independence (see \citet{Dubra2004} for definitions and an expected multi-utility theorem for DMO preferences over a compact metric space of prizes).
-A \textit{polytope} is the convex hull of a finite set of points. \citet{Aumann1962} uses the term “convex polyhedra'' to refer to polytopes as defined here.} must maximize some Aumann utility for the preference.\footnote{This result was first established in \citet{Aumann1962} and \citet{Aumann1964}.
-More recently, \citet{Gorno2017} shows that maximizing \textit{any} strict expected multi-utility representation of a given DMO preference yields all optimal lotteries.}
+In the theory of choice under risk, it has long been known that every lottery maximal for a DMO preference over a polytope\footnote{\textit{DMO} stands for Dubra--Maccheroni--Ok; these preferences and Aumann utilities were introduced in Example~\ref{example:mixture}.
+A \textit{polytope} is the convex hull of a finite set of points; \citet{Aumann1962} uses the term ``convex polyhedron''.} maximizes the expectation of some Aumann utility for the preference.
+This is the ``only if'' direction of \citet[Theorem~B]{Aumann1962}; that direction is false as originally stated and was re-established by \citet{Aumann1964} under a strengthened Archimedean axiom, which the continuity of a DMO preference supplies.
+For the generality needed here, see \citet{Evren2014} and \citet{Gorno2017}.